 Suppliers to South Cambridgeshire District Council must abide by all employment legislation, regulation and codified guidance.
 We examine, as appropriate, suppliers’ past records in respect of their treatment of staff and their conduct in relation to modern day slavery and human trafficking.
 Where there are questions over the conduct of a supplier then these shall be investigated and the appropriate action taken

 Key contractors must have safeguarding policies, procedures and training in place.

 The Council requires its larger contractors to undertake regular audits of its safeguarding policies, procedures and training, reporting the outcome to the Council.

 OJEU tender processes shall require potential suppliers to confirm that they are meeting the requirements under the Modern Slavery Act 2015.

-Any supplier engaged by South Cambridgeshire is contracted to do so in line with the Authority’s safeguarding, equality and diversity, whistleblowing policies and its Member and Officer codes of conduct.
+Any supplier engaged by us is contracted to do so in line with the Authority’s safeguarding, equality and diversity, whistleblowing policies and its Member and Officer codes of conduct.

-Should the council look to procure or import products or services from outside the EU which would pose an increased risk of slavery or human trafficking, we would undertake further consideration of supply chains in order to account for potential risks.
+Should we look to procure or import products or services from outside the EU which would pose an increased risk of slavery or human trafficking, we would undertake further consideration of supply chains in order to account for potential risks.

 Consideration of the inclusion of standard modern slavery and human trafficking terms and conditions into the council’s contracts.

-A review of the council’s existing contracts list to determine whether any additional action is required.
+A review of our existing contracts list to determine whether any additional action is required.